NikhilHooda/EPL_Web_Scrapper/README.md

 This project combines a web scraper and a machine learning model to analyze and predict outcomes in the English Premier League (EPL).
 The scraper collects detailed match and player statistics from [FBref](https://fbref.com), while the prediction model leverages this data for predictive analytics.

 ## Overview
 This project automates the data collection process from FBref and uses that data to build a machine learning model for soccer analytics.
 The scraping script collects match statistics such as goals, shots, fouls, and other key metrics.
-The prediction model processes this data to forecast match outcomes or other insights.
+The prediction model processes this data to forecast match outcomes or other insights with 88% accuracy

 ## Features
 - **Data Scraping**: Extract match statistics, shooting details, and other performance metrics for multiple seasons (2021-2024).